-- All tests and tutorials will take place during class-time, on campus, with the exception of one laboratory which will be held during class-time at the University of Auckland's Human Nutrition Unit (located in Mt Eden).
+- All tests and tutorials will take place during class-time, on campus, with the exception of one laboratory which will be held at the University of Auckland's Human Nutrition Unit.

 - Important information regarding the structure of the course, and the health and safety requirements for the laboratories will be presented in the first lecture session.
 All students are therefore required to attend this session.

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.